mailcow/mailcow-dockerized/README.md

 ## Installation

-1. You need Docker.
-Most systems can install Docker by running `wget -qO- https://get.docker.com/ | sh`
+1. You need Docker and Docker Compose.
+Most systems can install Docker by running `wget -qO- https://get.docker.com/ | sh` - see [this link](https://docs.docker.com/compose/install/) for installing Docker Compose.

 2. Clone this repository and configure `mailcow.conf`, do not use special chars in passwords in this file (will be fixed soon).
-It is almost always enough to just change the hostname.

-3. Run `./build-all.sh` - select `Y` when asked to reset the admin password.
+3. `docker-compose up -d` - leave the `-d` out for a wall of logs in case of debugging.

 Done.

 You can now access https://${MAILCOW_HOSTNAME} with the default credentials `admin` + password `moohoo`.
+The database will be initialized when you first visit the UI.

 ## Configuration after installation